container-interop/service-provider/PSR-XX-provider-meta.md

 Puli is EOL by now, but served as proof of concept with regards to the potential for service discovery, whether this be framework-specific, or via a future standard.

 Service discovery (as a feature of the standard) is outside the scope of this PSR.

+## 7. Dependency Enumeration

+An earlier approach to dependency enumeration required factory/extension callables to implement an optional interface with an additional method, which would allow a container to enumerate the dependency IDs of individual factory/extension definitions.
+This approach required excessive run-time type-checking by the container.

+The current approach uses an optional interface, which may be implemented by providers: not all providers will be able to enumerate their dependencies, and not all containers will be able to consume that information.
+This approach favors interoperability and performance.

+The option of simply adding the `getDependencies()` method to the service provider interface was also considered - however, the chosen approach with an optional interface avoids the need for a boilerplate `return []` implementation of the method by providers that can't actually enumerate their dependencies, and instead makes it a an explicit opt-in for providers that do support this feature.